-Atomic swaps provide a way for two cryptocurrencies to be exchanged using one blockchain and without a trusted 3rd party involved.
+Atomic swaps provide a way for two cryptocurrencies to be exchanged using a single blockchain and without a trusted third party involved.

-An “atomic swap”, therefore, is a cryptocurrency swap operation that either completes successfully or everything is rolled back and money is returned to both parties.
+An “atomic swap”, is a cryptocurrency swap operation that either completes successfully, or everything is rolled back and funds are returned to both parties.